-- 1. In the Settings > Inbound/Outbound > IP Groups page, click Encryption Gateway in the IP Address Group List. - 2.
-In the IP Address Group box, enter the IP address of your encryption gateway machine in the IP address field. - 3.
+- 1. On the page Settings > Inbound/Outbound > IP Groups, from the IP Address Group List, click Encryption Gateway. - 2.
+From the IP Address Group box, enter the IP address of your encryption gateway machine in the IP address field. - 3.
 Click the arrow button to add the address to the Added IP Addresses list. - 4.
 Click OK.